Electrical and Electronic Engineering

 -

-Designing a 6-bit decoder and digitally controlled delay line (DCDL) using combinational circuit.
+Design a 6-bit decoder and digitally controlled delay line (DCDL) using combinational circuit.

 - Pre-/main- decoder structural analysis and design considering metal resistance and capacitance.